CharartDao/100Eyes/README.md

 # 100Eyes

-This project enables user to use cursor as a bug to with a wall of interactive eyes.
-The eye balls can move based on the location of the cursor and the lids can be closed when the cursor is coming near.
+This project enables user to use the cursor as a bug to with a wall of interactive eyes.
+The eyeballs follow the location of the bug closely.
+The eyelids close automatically when the bug is coming near.

 This project was created using Ionic Angular typescript.